iacopoff/climetlab-cems-flood/docs/source/introduction.md

 # Introduction

-...WIP...

-If you want to download GloFAS data, this is the right tool.

 The `climetlab-cems-flood` plugin uses the CliMetLab's machinery and its conceptual framework made of [Datasets](https://climetlab.readthedocs.io/en/latest/guide/datasets.html) and [Data sources](https://climetlab.readthedocs.io/en/latest/guide/sources.html) to programmaticaly download data from the **Climate Data Store (CDS)**.

 ```{warning}